Angola–Mexico relations

-Angola–Mexico relations are the diplomatic relations between the Republic of Angola and the United Mexican States.
+The nations of Angola and Mexico established diplomatic relations in 1976.
 Both nations are members of the United Nations.
-Neither country has a resident ambassador.

 History

-During the Atlantic slave trade, Portugal and Spain transported many African slaves from Angola to Mexico where they arrived primarily to the port city of Veracruz.
+During the Atlantic slave trade, Portugal and Spain transported enslaved people from Angola to Mexico where they arrived primarily to the port city of Veracruz.
 Angola gained its independence from Portugal in November 1975.
-In January 1976, Mexico recognized the independence and established diplomatic relations with Angola.
+On 20 February 1976, Mexico recognized the independence and established diplomatic relations with Angola.

 Soon after gaining independence, Angola entered into a civil war which lasted until 2002.
 During the war, Mexico vehemently opposed the presence of South African troops in Angola.
-In 1985, Mexican Foreign Minister Bernardo Sepúlveda Amor paid a visit to Angola.
+In 1985, Mexican Foreign Minister Bernardo Sepúlveda Amor paid a visit to Angola, becoming the first high level government official to do so.
+In 1989, Mexican Foreign Secretary Fernando Solana also paid a visit to the country.

 In 1997, towards the end of the Angolan civil war, Angola opened an embassy in Mexico City.
-In March 2006, Angolan Prime Minister Fernando da Piedade Dias dos Santos paid a visit to Mexico where he met with Mexican President Vicente Fox.
+In March 2006, Angolan Prime Minister Fernando da Piedade Dias dos Santos paid a visit to Mexico where he met with President Vicente Fox.

 In 2009, Mexico opened an embassy in Luanda, however, due to the global economic crisis to which Mexico was not immune, the embassy in Angola closed only after a few months.
-In 2014, Mexican Foreign Minister José Antonio Meade paid a visit to Angola.
-During the visit, Foreign Minister Meade promised that Mexico would re-open an embassy in Angola, however, the embassy has not reopened.
-In November 2018, Angola closed its embassy in Mexico City.
+In 2014, Mexican Foreign Secretary José Antonio Meade paid a visit to Angola.
+During the visit, Foreign Secretary Meade promised that Mexico would re-open an embassy in Angola, however, the embassy never reopened.
+In November 2018, Angola closed its embassy in Mexico City due to budgetary restrictions.
 In December 2018, Angolan Foreign Minister Manuel Domingos Augusto attended the inauguration for Mexican President Andrés Manuel López Obrador.

 In 2019, several hundred African migrants entered Mexico en route to the Mexico–United States border.
 Many of the migrants originated from Angola and were attempting to seek asylum in the United States and escape poverty and human rights abuses in Angola.

+In 2024, both nations celebrated 48 years of diplomatic relations.